vpavlenko/study-music/parts/transcription.md

 Transcription
 ===

-on RipX, demucs and Onsets and Frames and OMR
+on RipX (spleeter/deezer etc), demucs and Onsets and Frames and OMR

 - https://github.com/chrisdonahue/sheetsage